 - rubber stamp

-After stamping the bag, it is recommended that you iron the bag to heat set the ink.
-It really couldn’t be easier to make this and I think it would also make a cute gift bag!
+After stamping the bag, it is recommended that you heat set the ink by ironing it.
+It really couldn’t be easier to make this, and I think it would also make a cute gift bag!

-You can see more of Alice’s photography by liking Alice G Patterson Photography on Facebook.
+You can see more of Alice’s photography by following Loving My Company on Instagram.